 The Italian authorities and the lawyer could not immediately be reached for comment.

 Ablyazov’s older daughter Madina, who lives in Switzerland, fears her mother may be mistreated in Kazakhstan as the wife of an opponent of Nazarbayev, Ansa said.

 Ablyazov, a theoretical physics graduate who earned a fortune after the Soviet Union’s demise, told Reuters in an interview in December that he would run for office if free elections were called when Nazarbayev’s rule ends.

-Nazarbayev, 72, has governed his vast nation of 17 million for more than two decades.
+Nazarbayev, a 72-year-old former steelworker, has governed his vast nation of 17 million for more than two decades.
 He has overseen market reforms and foreign investment inflows that have ensured rapid economic growth, but he has tolerated no dissent.

 In October, Ablyazov’s friend Vladimir Kozlov, also a fierce critic of Nazarbayev, was found guilty by a Kazakh court of colluding with the runaway oligarch in attempting to bring down Kazakhstan’s government and jailed for seven-and-a-half years.
-(Additional reporting by Philip Pullella in Rome, Raushan Nurshayeva in Astana and Steve Gutterman in Moscow; Editing by Mike Collett-White)
+(Additional reporting by Philip Pullella in Rome and Raushan Nurshayeva in Astana; Editing by Alistair Lyon)